 If you're using an audio interface as the default device, disabling onboard audio is recommended.

-Many options found in the BIOS can dramatically affect your system, so make sure to modify settings you are familiar with.
-Again, Google any thing you're not sure about.
+Many options found in the BIOS can dramatically affect your system, so make sure to modify the settings you are familiar with.
+Again, Google anything you're not sure about.

 It is good practice to delete software you don’t use.
 Some users experience improvements in performance after disabling Windows Visual Effects, system sounds, and setting processor scheduling to background services:

-• Disable Game Mode (Windows 10): Start > Settings > Gaming > Game Mode > Move the switch to "Off".
+- Disable Game Mode: Start > Settings > Gaming > Game Mode > Move the switch to "Off".